DomArruda/PortfolioOpt/README.md

 possible loss of principal.
 The data may be inaccurate, delayed, or incomplete.
 Use at your own risk; the author accepts no liability for any loss arising from use of this software.

-## License

-_Choose a license (MIT is a common default for projects like this) and add a `LICENSE` file.
-Without one, the default is "all rights reserved," which discourages reuse._